krayin/krayin-docs/docs/1.x/introduction/installation.md

 ### License

-Krayin is open-sourced software licensed under the MIT license.sir mujhe
+Krayin is open-sourced software licensed under the MIT license.